07 Nov 2022

 The information can then be visualized in a WNT client application running on the user's personal computer.
 This document is intended to provide a getting started guide for users of the WNT client application.

-The intended audience for this document are technically aware operators or developers of Wirepas Massive powered networks, who wish to use the WNT client to understand a Wirepas Massive network's behavior.
+The intended audience for this document are technically aware operators or developers of Wirepas Mesh powered networks, who wish to use the WNT client to understand a Wirepas Mesh network's behavior.

 There are several technical and know-how pre-requisites for the successful use of the WNT client.
 These include: